An accelerated inexact proximal point method for solving nonconvex-concave min-max problems: Numerical experiments

-It worth noting the update rules for $\lam_{k}$ and $\tau$ in the previous paragraph are different from the implementations of the R-AIPP method in \cite{WJRVarLam2018}.
-More specifically, in \cite{WJRVarLam2018} the iterates $\lam_{k}$ are simply set to be $\lam$ and $\tau$ is set to be $\tau_{{\rm prev}}$ at every iteration $k\geq1$.
-Moreover, the parameter $\tau$ in the experiments of \cite{WJRVarLam2018} was chosen according to the problem class being examined and, hence, the update of $\tau$ in \eqref{eq:tau_update} has the advantage that it dynamically adjusts to the geometry of a problem instance.

-We also state some additional details about the numerical experiments.
+We next state some additional details about the numerical experiments.
 First, each algorithm is run with a time limit of 4000 seconds.
-If an algorithm does not terminate with a solution for a particular problem instance, we do not report any details about its iteration count or function value at the point of termination and the runtime for that instance is marked with a {[}{*}{]} symbol.
-Second, the iterations listed in the tables of this section include even those that are extraneously performed due to an improper choice of an input parameter, e.g., $\lam_{0}$ and $\widetilde{M}$.
-Third, the bold numbers in each of the computational tables in this section highlight the algorithm that performed the most efficiently in terms of iteration count or total runtime.
+Second, the bold numbers in each of the computational tables in this section highlight the algorithm that performed the most efficiently in terms of iteration count or total runtime.
 Moreover, each of tables contain a column labeled $\hat{p}_{\xi}(\bar{x})$ that contains the smallest obtained value of the smoothed function in \eqref{eq:smoothed_intro_prb}, across all of the tested algorithms.
-Fourth, the description of $y_{\xi}$ and justification of the constants $m,L_{x},$ and $L_{y}$ for each of the considered optimization problems are given in Appendix~\ref{app:num_Lipschitz}.
-Fifth, $y_{0}$ is chosen to be 0 for all of the experiments.
+Third, the description of $y_{\xi}$ and choice of the constants $m,L_{x},$ and $L_{y}$ for each of the considered optimization problems can be found in \cite[Appendix I]{kong2021thesis}.
+Fourth, $y_{0}$ is chosen to be 0 for all of the experiments.
 Finally, all algorithms described at the beginning of this section are implemented in MATLAB 2019a and are run on Linux 64-bit machines each containing Xeon E5520 processors and at least 8 GB of memory.

 Before proceeding, it is worth mentioning that the code for generating the results of this section is available online\footnote{See the examples in \texttt{./examples/minmax/} from the GitHub repository \href{https://github.com/wwkong/nc_opt/}{https://github.com/wwkong/nc\_opt/}.}.